t9md/atom-vim-mode-plus/README.md

 # FAQ

-### Why fork? why not directly contribute to official vim-mode.
+### Why fork? why not directly contribute to official vim-mode?

 - Changes are too big.
 - Some features are too experimental to merge official vim-mode.